How to Register with SDS

 - Evaluation must be provided by a licensed clinical professional familiar with the history and functional implications of the impairment(s) and must not be member of the student's family

-- Evaluation must show the official letterhead of the professional describing the disability with the name, title and professional credentials of the evaluator
+- Evaluation must show the official letterhead of the professional describing the disability, along with the name, title and professional credentials of the evaluator

 - Report must be dated and signed by the evaluator